huggingface/blog/introducing-csearch.md

 > [3] Fan et al., 2018 ["Hierarchical Neural Story Generation"](https://arxiv.org/abs/1805.04833), ACL 2018

 > [4] Holtzman et al., 2022 ["The Curious Case of Neural Text Degeneration"](https://arxiv.org/abs/1904.09751), ICLR 2020

+*- Written by Yixuan Su and Tian Lan*

+## Acknowledgements

+We would like to thank Joao Gante, Patrick von Platen, and Sylvain Gugger for their help and guidance in adding contrastive search mentioned in this blog post into `transformers` library.